Steam & Diesel Locomotives of Rudyard Lake Steam Railway

 This is a 2-2-2 battery electric 'device' fashioned from an electric wheelchair and can haul a wagon or transport a person the length of the line.

-Trains run on Sundays 11.00am to 4pm( 3pm in winter) Saturdays from April to end of October and daily in School holidays
+Trains run on Sundays 11.00am to 4pm( 3pm in winter) from mid feb to end November & Saturdays from Mid March to end of October and daily in School holidays

 Telephone - Office 01995 672280 Rudyard Station 01538 306704